 - Statement of the applicant's research interests.

-- Two academic references
+- Three academic references are required

 TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

 - Review the study and living costs